15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 Looking for work after graduating as an international student?
 Explore more job opportunities for international students.

-7. Leverage LinkedIn
+7. Use LinkedIn effectively

 8. Find a mentor